-3.6.2 Vehicle Trips and Haul Routes
+6.2.2 Vehicle Trips and Haul Routes

 Activities at SCQ are restricted by the number of truck trips that are permitted to exit the quarry each operational day.
-The conditions establish a limit of 1,300 (roundtrip) on-road trips of material loads per day, excluding trucks using the private road to Lehigh's site, the use of which will keep additional haul trucks off public roads.
+The existing conditions of approval establish a limit of 1,300 (roundtrip) on-road trips of material loads per day, excluding trucks using the private road to Lehigh's site, the use of which will keep additional haul trucks off public roads.
 A load is the total material hauled on-road by single motorized vehicle, i.e., the amount a single driver can haul.
 This condition is not expected to change under the proposed project.
 Stevens Canyon Road, Foothill Boulevard, Highway 280, and the Foothill Expressway are to be used as haul routes.

-3.7 Water Supply and Use
+6.3 Water Supply and Use